API Protection Policies

 • Threat Rule Level — You can use the Action drop-down next to a Threat Rule to enable (Monitor or Block) or disable (Disable) it.

-While enabling the WAF policy at the environment level enables all threat types, you can also enable or disable the individual threat types/rules as required.
+While enabling the API protection policy at the environment level enables all threat types, you can also enable or disable the individual threat types or rules as required.
 Similarly, when you enable a threat type, you can manage the rules independently.

 Modifying the action (enable or disable) for a threat type/rule in a specific environment overrides the default action set at the Environment Level.
-If you switch back to viewing the actions across All Environments, Traceable shows an Override () icon corresponding to the modified threat, which upon hovering, shows the environments in which the action has been customized.
+If you switch back to viewing actions across All Environments, Traceable shows an Override () icon corresponding to the modified threat, which, when hovered over, shows the environments where the action has been customized.
+For example, if you set a Threat Rule to Block at the All Environments level, then navigate to the Sandbox environment and change the action for that rule to Monitor when you switch to All Environments from the Environment drop-down.
+Traceable shows that the global action has been overridden in the Sandbox environment through the override icon.

-Traceable, through the Override icon, ensures visibility into the environment-specific configurations, allowing you to track and manage threat types/rules effectively.
+Traceable, via the Override icon, ensures visibility into environment-specific configurations, allowing you to track and manage threat types or rules effectively.

-The following table lists and describes the various threat types that Traceable detects for API Protection:
+The following table lists and describes the various threat types and their descriptions that Traceable detects for API Protection:

 Broken Access Control (Horizontal)